-Recently, Jazmine was also named a Finalist in the 2020 Dallas Opera Guild Biennial Lone Star Vocal Competition.
-In 2019, Jazmine was awarded third place in the Pre-Professional Division of the George Shirley Vocal Competition, as well as receiving the Hilda Harris Mezzo-Soprano prize.
+Jazmine was a Finalist in the 2020 Dallas Opera Guild Biennial Lone Star Vocal Competition, and in 2019 was awarded third place in the Pre-Professional Division of the George Shirley Vocal Competition, and recipient of the Hilda Harris Mezzo-Soprano prize.
 Recent roles include Iman/Xochitl in the world premiere of Hajar with the Maryland Opera Studio, and Ayah in The Secret Garden as well as Princess Peyai in Amazing Grace with Utah Festival Opera and Musical Theatre.
-She has also played roles such as Tituba in The Crucible, Agafia Milhailovna in Anna Karenina, and Grace Ansley in Roman Fever with the Moores Opera Center.
-Jazmine has also participated in the National Music Festival’s 2019 Voice Apprentice Program, where she performed scenes and arias from Così fan tutte and Carmen.
+Other credits include Tituba in The Crucible, Agafia Milhailovna in Anna Karenina, and Grace Ansley in Roman Fever with the Moores Opera Center.
+A participant in the National Music Festival’s 2019 Voice Apprentice Program, she performed scenes and arias from Così fan tutte and Carmen.

 Jazmine is a graduate of the University of Maryland’s Opera Studio and received her BM degree in Vocal Performance from the University of Houston.